davidghiurco/SSA-GasPump-MDA-System/README.md

     - ConcreteFactory2 is the factory that returns the necessary driver objects for GasPump2
     - The "GasPump" package contains the abstract class GasPump which uses the correct polymorphed AbstractFactory class to initialize the proper drivers for GasPump1 and GasPump2
-    - The constructors for GasPump1 and GasPump2 just call the super() constructor with the necessary parameter

 ### How to run
 To run the executable, from the root directory of the project: